fossabot/Records/README.md

     </a>
 </p>

 A lightweight convenience API for basic CoreData database tasks.
-Run the `RecordsDemo` Xcode scheme for a demonstration.

 *Scalar or transformable types not supported*